nghiahuynh091/Tutor-support-system/README.md

 - `GET /` - API welcome message
 - `GET /health` - Health check endpoint
 - `GET /api/test-db` - Test database connection

-## Frontend

-The frontend is built with React and includes:

-- ShadCN UI components for consistent design
-- TailwindCSS for styling
-- TypeScript for type safety
-- Vite for fast development and building

-## Database Setup

-1. Create a new project in Supabase
-2. Copy your project URL and anon key to `backend/.env`
-3. Set up your database schema as needed

 ## Contributing